radius-project/docs/docs/content/guides/recipes/terraform/howto-custom-provider/index.md

 This how-to guide will describe how to:

-- Configure a custom [Terraform provider](https://registry.terraform.io/browse/providers) in a Radius environment.
+- Configure a custom [Terraform provider](https://registry.terraform.io/browse/providers) in a Radius Environment.
 - Configure credentials to authenticate into the Terraform provider.
 - Consume the Terraform modules from a custom Terraform provider and use it in a Terraform recipe.